microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Next, run `az account list` to find the name of the subscription you are using for the workshop.
 The subscripition name is the string next to the field **"name"**.

-Then, run `az account set --subscription 'my-subscription-name'` (don't include the double-quotes) to set the default subscription for this Azure Cloud Shell session.
+Then, run `az account set --subscription 'my-subscription-name'` (don't include the quotes) to set the default subscription for this Azure Cloud Shell session.
 You can confirm this worked by running `az account show`.

-Now that you're set up, you can list your server's firewall settings with the following command:
+Now that you're set up, you can list your server's firewall settings with the following command, after filling in your resource group name (e.g. azuresqlworkshop0406) and server name (e.g. aw-server0406):

 ```bash
 az sql server firewall-rule list -g <ResourceGroup> -s <Server>